Jenniferlora/Project1/README.md

 4. Make an event listener for the same as above, when the event is triggered the hangman image will be swapped out to reflect another body part being added.
    Friday

-1.Build the winning and losing conditionals.
+..1.Build the winning and losing conditionals.
-2.Make a game reset.
+..2.Make a game reset.
-3.Progress check with Instructional team.
+..3.Progress check with Instructional team.

-4. Debug any issues.
+..4.
+Debug any issues.
 Saturday

 1.If game is working, try to add additional features to make game more interesting or harder. i.e. external word bank, categorizing words, other cool stuff.
 2.Otherwise troubleshoot code.
 Sunday

-1. Make landing page, display and hide on "click".
+..1.
+Make landing page, display and hide on "click".
-2. Make it pretty.
+..2.
+Make it pretty.
 Focus on positioning and CSS.
-3. Fix any last minute bugs.
+..3.
+Fix any last minute bugs.
 Monday

-1.Work on slides, and presentation.
+..1.Work on slides, and presentation.

-##Game
+Game
 https://jenniferlora.github.io/Project1/